 If your business plan to follow this widespread trend and the application that implements the Material Design paradigm is exactly what you want, you can rely on Material-UI.
 This library is a collection of components such as buttons, drop-down menus, switches, toolbars, etc. It perfectly follows Google Material Design Guidelines and is well documented.
 An excellent opportunity to combine a trendy user interface with the React features.

-Bootstrap is a popular library for creating websites and web applications that was made by Twitter.
-It consists of HTML and CSS templates for different web page elements such as forms, buttons, navigation components, etc. Due to the possibility of fast developing of user interfaces this library has become extremely popular among the web developers.
+Bootstrap is a popular library for creating websites and web applications that were made by Twitter.
+It consists of HTML and CSS templates for different web page elements such as forms, buttons, navigation components, etc. Due to the possibility of fast-developing of user interfaces this library has become extremely popular among web developers.

 React Bootstrap, in its turn, provides developers with the possibility to use the well-known components that were rebuilt with the React library.
 We can call it a new, more powerful incarnation of the classical development tool.

 It may be that the creation of an enterprise app is your goal.
 If you have some data that you want to visualize, you can prefer an online application over the desktop one.
 Or, for example, there’s a bunch of sensors and detectors, and you want to create a real-time visualization.
 For all these tasks, you can use the Grommet library.

 What You Should Not Forget When Using Third-Party Libraries in React Projects

 It’s crucial to remember that using a particular library without a clear understanding of the fundamental principles of its functioning may cause some undesirable effects.
 And React is not an exception to this rule.
 For example, if you decide to use any third-party component in your project, its further customization can be complicated.

 Isomorphic applications became pretty popular due to the possibility of using the same code on the client and server sides of an application.
 One of the consequences of such an approach is server-side rendering that allows getting significant speed benefits.
 Some third-party libraries don’t allow you to use this important feature of React.